A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 Tickets

-Buying tickets for Holy Smokes online is super easy.
-Just head to the official website and select from General Admission or VIP passes.
-You’ll already feel good buying tickets because the proceeds go to charity, but you’ll love it, even more, knowing you get to sample delectable food cooked onsite and lively, made-to-order libations!
+Buying tickets for Holy Smokes online is easy on the official website, where you can select from General Admission or VIP passes.
+All proceeds go to charity, and you’ll love sampling delectable food cooked onsite and lively, made-to-order libations.

 Two lovely vendors smile at a bar of canned cocktails by sponsor Post Meridiem Spirits at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana